ApurvaSarkar/Ava/README.md

 # Ava
-Ava is the discord bot develop by touma
+Ava is the discord bot develop by Apurva

 winget
 winget upgrade -h –all